“There’s an evolutionary leap that’s happening… (Mobile) has the potential to be bigger than the Internet industry and the PC industry together.”

 “You can’t start a fire without a spark…”

-When I met Rob for the second time, close to two years after our first interview, he still had a full plate.
+When I met Rob for the second time, nearly two years after our first interview, he still had a full plate.
 But the circumstances couldn’t have been more different.
-Once again we got together on a weekday, but this time Rob was dressed casually in jeans and a sweater.
-We met at a coffee shop not far from his home, with no managers or administrators in sight.
+Once again we got together on a weekday, but this time he was dressed casually in jeans and a sweater.
+We convened at a coffee shop not far from his home, with no managers or administrators in sight.

 Rob had left Rove in February 2010.
 He made the decision in part because he felt he’d contributed all he could after four years as CEO.
 “I’d learned a lesson from my father, who said that there’s an opportunity to leave,” he says.
 “And you want to leave at that opportunity, you don’t want to hang around for too long.”